Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective

-The trial results show that ML classifiers can achieve high malware detection rates, with over 90\% for cross validation examination.
-Similarly, a ML-based malware detection scheme called Talos is also presented in \cite{198} on Android operating systems.
-Talos only relies on on-device ML to identify and detect malicious apps on Android devices without the need of external computing services for running the ML algorithm. \item Embedded DL functions: Software and hardware support for performing DL on mobile devices is now evolving extremely fast.
-In \cite{199}, the authors run DNNs on over 10,000 mobile devices and more than 50 different mobile system-on-chips.
-The most complex task that can be run with the help of TensorFlow Mobile or TensorFlow Lite is image classification with MobileNet or Inception CNNs at the moment.
-The work in \cite{200} proposes Minerva as a highly automated co-design approach across the algorithm, architecture, and circuit levels to optimize DNN hardware accelerators.
-Minerva enables highly accurate, ultra-low power DNN accelerators (in the range of tens of milliwatts), making it feasible to deploy DNNs in power-constrained IoT and mobile devices.
-Another example of mobile AI function is in \cite{201} that develops a MobileNet app running lightweight CNN on mobile devices for mobile localization applications.
-Images captured by phone cameras can be recognized by CNN to specify the centroid of the object (i.e. the human hand), which is useful to various applications in human motion detections.
-CNN is also applied to build classification functions for preserve user privacy on embedded devices \cite{202}.
-With the popularity of Android apps on the market, malicious apps can attack mobile operating systems to exploit personal information, which breaches mobile data over the Internet.
-By using a CNN-based training model, the mobile processor can recognize attack activities by integrating the trained model into the malicious apps.
-Therefore, all behaviour and data streams on mobile websites can be identified and detected.
+The trial results show that ML classifiers can achieve high malware detection rates, with over 90\% for cross validation examination along with low training time.
+In the future, it is possible to extend the designed model to others mobile platforms, such as iOS.